-A high quality hardwood presentation box will be included in the sale of this watch.
+A matching Omega presentation box will be included in the sale of this watch.

 A truly beautiful top of the range, 1970s 18ct Omega Constellation in wonderful condition.
 If you are looking for a great example of a top marque Omega with one of Omega’s best ever automatic movements then this watch ticks all the boxes.
 The movement is of a very high grade and is equal to watches much more expensive than this.
 Indeed when new, this watch would have cost more than the equivalent gold Rolex Oyster Perpetual.
 Omega Constellation watches are highly collectable and the desirability of this watch means its value will always remain strong.

 In addition to being perfectly practical for everyday use, this watch will make an excellent investment and heirloom piece, as well as be something wonderful to use, wear, treasure and enjoy!
 Even though vintage gold Omega watch prices continue to climb, we still feel sure that top class examples such as this are underpriced.
 This is because as time passes and the world market for vintage gold Omega watches continues to grow, limited supply means prices will inevitably climb ever higher.

 A word on our prices – We always try our hardest to acquire the very highest quality watches we can find, before restoring them to the highest possible standards.
 We then offer these at the fairest prices we can, taking into account our pre and post-sales care and service.
 This approach means we will never be the cheapest, but nor will we be the most expensive.
 Indeed there are some well-known stores in West London which are highly successful charging between two to three times the price you see here.
 We, therefore, consider our prices to be fair, given the quality of watches we have to offer.